nbonfils/fixed-probe/README.md

 You'll also need motivation and good will ! :)

-Feel free to contact me if you manage to get it working with different componoents, so these instructions can be improved and be more helpful.
+Feel free to contact me if you manage to get it working with different components, so these instructions can be improved and be more helpful.

 ## The probe

-The core of the probe is a [Raspberry Pi][rpi] which will control the sensors and handle the collect of the datas, then store/send it.
+The core of the probe is a [Raspberry Pi][rpi] which will control the sensors and handle the collect of the data, then store/send it.

 All the code in this repo was done on a raspberry pi under raspbian jessie lite.
 The only compatibility issue with other OS might be the systemd units (.service files).